novalagung/nvdate/README.md

 Initialization | Description
 --- | ---
-`NVDate()` | Today date is used as date value `NVDate(fromString: String, withFormat: String)` | Use specified date string as date value.
+`NVDate()` | Today date is used as date value `NVDate(fromString:withFormat:)` | Use specified date string as date value.
 Format of specified date string has to be explicitly defined.
-`NVDate(year: Int, month: Int, day: Int)` | Construct new date using year, month, and day `NVDate(year: Int, month: Int, day: Int, hour: Int, minute: Int, second: Int):` | Construct new date using year, month, day, hour, minute, second
-`NVDate(fromDate: Date)` | use specified date as value
+`NVDate(year:month:day:)` | Construct new date using year, month, and day `NVDate(year:month:day:hour:minute:second:):` | Construct new date using year, month, day, hour, minute, second `NVDate(fromDate: Date)` | use specified date as value

 #### Methods